-Fish On: Two Oceans Tuna Derby in Hout Bay
+Big Fish at this Year’s Two Oceans Tuna Derby

-More chance to catch monster tuna, win a new boat and loads of prizes.
+More chances to catch monster tuna, and win a share of R200k in prizes.
 Here’s the latest on this year’s Two Oceans Tuna Derby in Hout Bay

-A grand prize of a brand-new boat with trailer.
-Loads of tuna activity in the region.
-And every reason to get excited for the Two Oceans Tuna Derby in Hout Bay from 1 November.
+With over R200k in prizes and loads of tuna activity in the region, there’s every reason to get excited for the Two Oceans Tuna Derby in Hout Bay, planned for 28–30 October 2022 (back-up dates: 19–20 November).

-There’s a been a lot of really good tuna activity in the water this year.
-And Cape Town’s other big tuna comp delivered a few monster fish that surprised even the pros – just a week or so before.
+As always, news from the commercials being there’s a lot of really good tuna activity in the water this year.
 So there’s every reason to believe this year’s Hout Bay tuna competition will deliver big ones.

 LARGE FISHING GROUNDS